The University of Illinois is committed to protecting the academic freedom and personal safety of our scholars.

 - Prepare staff to handle harassing phone calls and inquiries.
 Provide them with language:

-- Students may be uncomfortable attending class or may have questions about the attack.
+“I appreciate your interest in this issue.
+Calls on this topic are being handled by the Office of Strategic Communications and Marketing.
+Would you like me to transfer you to that office?” - Students may be uncomfortable attending class or may have questions about the attack.
 Talk to the instructor about how to handle them.
 Be prepared to move classrooms.
 Discuss whether to have a substitute instructor.
 Offer ideas about alternative student activities while the attack is occurring.

-- Faculty and staff of the home unit may want to show support.
+There may be an impact on other classes, even classes not taught by the faculty member.
+Discuss this possibility with the advising team and faculty. - Faculty and staff of the home unit may want to show support.
 Identify ways they can assist.
 Those can range from speaking publicly in defense of the person who has been attacked to talking through what has happened.

 - Other faculty may worry about their safety and vulnerability to these attacks.
 Take these concerns seriously.
 Connect them with appropriate resources.